 Monolithic EcoShell Domes are round, steel-reinforced concrete buildings that are permanent, fireproof, disaster-resistant and can be build entirely by hand using about $5,000 in basic materials.

-“The grant from WANGO allowed us to take the first step in helping solve the developing world’s severe housing shortage,” says Rebecca South, president of DFTW.
+“The grant from WANGO allowed us to take the first step in helping solve the developing world’s severe housing shortage,” says Rebecca South, founder and president of DFTW.
 “With their reinforced concrete shell and seamless design, EcoShells not only are disaster proof against hurricanes, earthquakes, and fire, but they also extremely cost-effective.”